arilamstein/hometown_analysis/README.md

   1. Immigration from Iran, which began during the Iranian Revolution of 1978.
   2. Immigration from East Asia, which began later.

 The analysis is done in a series of Jupyter Notebooks and released under the MIT License.
-I encourage you to fork this repo and edit the variables to answer similar questions about your own hometown!
+I encourage you to fork this repo and edit the notebooks to answer similar questions about your own hometown!
 If you wind up using this repo to conduct your own analysis, I would love to know.
 You can contact me via the contact form on my [website](https://arilamstein.com/).

 My approach is to use the Python package `censusdis` to download American Community Survey (ACS) 5-Year Estimates from the Census Bureau API.
 A limitation of this approach is that the first 5-year ACS was published in 2009.
 You are not supposed to compare overlapping years.
 This gives us just 3 datapoints to compare: 2009, 2014 and 2019.
 (The 2024 5-year ACS is scheduled to be released at the end of the 2025).